Rev 12:1. Now a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars.

 This chapter is full of symbols, so the woman represents the church of all believers.
 She is clothed with the sun of Christ´s righteousness.
 Malachi 4:2.
 Joh 8:12.
 The moon under her feet represents the churches enemies like the Devil and political leaders who work for him in Revelation chapter 12.
 1 Cor 15:23-25.
 Rom 16:20.
 Malachi 4:3.
 The head garland on the woman is a “stephanos” in the Greek and represents a crown of victory, eternal life and glory.
 1 Cor 9:25, 2 Tim 2:5, 1 Pet 5:4, Rev 6:2, Rev 14:14.
 There are twelve stars on the garland.
 Stars represent angels in Revelation e.g. Rev 1:20, 12:4.
 These angels look after the twelve spiritual tribes scattered abroad who are Christian believers.
 James 1:1.
 OK!
 The woman in this chapter represents the church of true believers in Christ from the time of Christ in the first century, to end of the 1260-year prophecy in 1798 A.D.
 Rev 12:6.14.

 Rev 12:4.
 The dragon stood before the woman who was ready to give birth, to devour her child as soon as it was born.
-(This is referring to the time when Christ was born and Satan working through King Herod, tried to kill Christ at Bethlehem, however, Joseph and Mary made their escape to Egypt with the child).
+In Rev 12:9 it says that the dragon is Satan and the Devil.
+(This text Rev 12:4 is referring to the time when Christ was born and Satan working through King Herod, tried to kill Christ at Bethlehem, however, Joseph and Mary made their escape to Egypt with the child).

 What does one time, plus two times, plus a half time mean in prophecy?